FernJSJ/Gitbook/MWVB/Unit1.md

 * **hector**
     * To bully or harass(骚扰) by bluster(咆哮) or personal pressure
-    * > He would swagger around the apartment entrance with his friends and hector the terrified inhabititants going in and out.
+    * > He would swagger around the apartment entrance with his friends and hector the terrified inhabitants going in and out.

 * **hedonism**
     * An attitude or way of life based on the idea that pleasure or happiness should be the chief goal.